-- On the basis of identified skills needs for emerging occupational profiles in an industrial ecosystem, designing new modular VET curricula and related qualifications for initial education & training (E&T) (full curricula for integration in national education & training systems), and continuing vocational training programmes for upskilling or re-skilling the people of working age (modules addressing emerging skills needs); - These curricula and training programmes shall be composed of units of learning outcomes, in line with the European Qualifications Framework (EQF) / National Qualifications Frameworks (NQFs) and informed by ESCO; curricula should deliver job-specific skills as well as key competences 204, that include notably transversal skills and STEAM disciplines 205; - Integrating periods of work-based learning into the new training content, including opportunities to apply knowledge in practical "real life" workplace situations, and embedding trans-national learning experience whenever possible; - Applying quality management to the new training content either by applying the quality assurance principles of EQAVET and ESG or by using already existing quality assurance systems which, however, should be in line with EQAVET and ESG; - Promoting relevant sectoral qualifications including trans-national joint programmes awarded by more than one E&T provider, thus facilitating cross-border certification, and building mutual trust, contributing to increased learner and professional mobility in the sector.
+- On the basis of identified skills needs for emerging occupational profiles in an industrial ecosystem, designing new modular VET curricula and related qualifications for initial education & training (E&T) (full curricula for integration in national education & training systems), and continuing vocational training programmes for upskilling or re-skilling the people of working age (modules addressing emerging skills needs); - These curricula and training programmes shall be composed of units of learning outcomes, in line with the European Qualifications Framework (EQF) / National Qualifications Frameworks (NQFs) and informed by ESCO; curricula should deliver job-specific skills as well as key competences, that include notably transversal skills and STEAM disciplines; - Integrating periods of work-based learning into the new training content, including opportunities to apply knowledge in practical "real life" workplace situations, and embedding trans-national learning experience whenever possible; - Applying quality management to the new training content either by applying the quality assurance principles of EQAVET and ESG or by using already existing quality assurance systems which, however, should be in line with EQAVET and ESG; - Promoting relevant sectoral qualifications including trans-national joint programmes (that include European Vocational Core Profiles) awarded by more than one E&T provider, thus facilitating cross-border certification, and building mutual trust, contributing to increased learner and professional mobility in the sector.

-Delivering the 'core' curricula and training programmes
+Delivering the 'core' curricula and training programmes:

-- Developing delivery methodologies for the curricula and training programmes, that are adapted to the various target groups, using innovative approaches to teaching and learning, including the provision of work-based learning, the use of ICTs (e.g. blended learning, simulators, augmented reality, etc.), virtual/blended mobility solutions for learners and staff, and open educational resources (e.g. Al-enhanced learning, MOOC's206); - Developing actions to facilitate inter-generational transfer of professional knowledge; - Describing the ways in which assessment methodologies and procedures can cover all forms of learning, including work-based learning, and facilitate the validation of skills and competences acquired prior to training; - Building on established contacts and on new contacts established with the skills demand side during the skills intelligence phase, reaching out to providers of employment opportunities, such as private and public employers and employment services, for potential matching with training graduates; - Identifying adequate measures to track learners after completing their training in order to provide "feedback loops" 207.
-These tracking and feedback systems can build on information from companies, learners/employees, as well as public information resources and labour market stakeholders; - Proposing the appropriate measures for the formal recognition of the new or adapted vocational VET and HE curricula and qualifications in the countries where partners are located and in the industrial ecosystem covered.
+- Developing delivery methodologies for the curricula and training programmes, that are adapted to the various target groups, using innovative approaches to teaching and learning, including the provision of work-based learning, the use of ICTs (e.g. blended learning, simulators, augmented reality, etc.), virtual/blended mobility solutions for learners and staff, and open educational resources (e.g. AI-enhanced learning, MOOC's); - Developing actions to facilitate inter-generational transfer of professional knowledge; - Describing the ways in which assessment methodologies and procedures can cover all forms of learning, including work-based learning, and facilitate the validation of skills and competences acquired prior to training; - Building on established contacts and on new contacts established with the skills demand side during the skills intelligence phase, reaching out to providers of employment opportunities, such as private and public employers and employment services, for potential matching with training graduates; - Identifying adequate measures to track learners after completing their training in order to provide "feedback loops" These tracking and feedback systems can build on information from companies, learners/employees, as well as public information resources and labour market stakeholders; - Proposing the appropriate measures for the formal recognition of the new or adapted vocational VET and HE curricula and qualifications in the countries where partners are located and in the industrial ecosystem covered.

-204 https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.C .2018.189.01.0001.01.ENG&toc=OJ:C:2018:189:TOC
+Designing a long-term action plan for the progressive roll-out of project deliverables after the project has finished https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.C .2018.189.01.0001.01.ENG&toc=OJ:C:2018:189:TOC